-We have experienced recurring operating losses and as of June 30, 2016, had an accumulated deficit of \$938.5 million.
+We have experienced recurring operating losses and as of September 30, 2016, had an accumulated deficit of \$945.9 million.
 In addition, we have experienced recurring negative operating cash flows.
-At June 30, 2016, we had cash and cash equivalents of \$35.2 million.
-Cash used in operations for the three months ended June 30, 2016 was \$2.1 million.
+At September 30, 2016, we had cash and cash equivalents of \$25.3 million.
+Cash used in operations for the six months ended September 30, 2016 was \$10.9 million.
+We expect to use less cash for operations in the second half of the fiscal year ending March 31, 2017 compared to the first half.
+See "Liquidity and Capital Resources" below for additional discussion.

 Over the last several years, we have entered into several debt and equity financing arrangements in order to enhance liquidity.
-Since April 1, 2012, we generated aggregate cash flows from financing activities of \$69.5 million.
-This amount includes proceeds from our April 2015 equity offering, which generated net proceeds of approximately \$22.3 million, after deducting underwriting discounts and commissions and estimated offering expenses.
+Since April 1, 2012, we generated aggregate cash flows from financing activities of \$68.5 million.
+This amount includes proceeds from our April 2015 equity offering, which generated net proceeds of approximately \$22.3 million, after deducting underwriting discounts, commissions and offering expenses.
 See Note 9, "Debt", and Note 11 "Stockholders Equity" for further discussion of these financing arrangements.
-We believe that we are in compliance with the covenants and restrictions included in the agreements governing our debt arrangements as of June 30, 2016.
+We believe that we are in compliance with the covenants and restrictions included in the agreements governing our debt arrangements as of September 30, 2016.

-In March 2016, we entered into a set of agreements to jointly develop an advanced low cost manufacturing process for second generation high temperature superconductor wire with BASF Corporation ("BASF").
-Under the joint development agreement, our manufacturing know-how for our Amperium® superconductor wire and BASF's chemical solution deposition production technology will be combined.
-As part of the agreements, we also entered into a royalty-bearing, non-exclusive license under which we agreed to provide BASF a specified portion of our second generation (2G) high temperature superconductor (HTS) wire manufacturing technology.
+In March 2016, we entered into a set of agreements (collectively, the "Joint Development Agreement") to jointly develop an advanced low cost manufacturing process for second generation high temperature superconductor wire with BASF Corporation ("BASF").
+Under the Joint Development Agreement, our manufacturing know-how for our Amperium® superconductor wire and BASF's chemical solution deposition production technology will be combined.
+As part of the Joint Development Agreement, we also entered into a royalty-bearing, non-exclusive license under which we agreed to provide BASF a specified portion of our second generation (2G) HTS wire manufacturing technology.

 Our cash requirements depend on numerous factors, including the successful completion of our product development activities, our ability to commercialize our Resilient Electric Grid ("REG") and ship protection system solutions, rate of customer and market adoption of our products, collecting receivables according to established terms, and the continued availability of U.S. government funding during the product development phase of our Superconductors based products.
 In December 2015, we entered into a set of strategic agreements valued at approximately \$210.0 million with Inox Wind Limited ("Inox"), which includes a multi-year supply contract pursuant to which we will supply electric control systems to Inox and a license agreement allowing Inox to manufacture a limited number of electrical control systems over the next three to four years.
 After this initial three to four year period, Inox agreed that we will continue as Inox's preferred supplier and Inox will be required to purchase from us a majority of its electric control systems requirements for an additional three-year period.
 These agreements are expected to provide a foundation for the business as we pursue our longer-term objectives.
-As of the date of this Quarterly Report on Form 10-Q, Inox has made all of the pre-payments necessary to allow us to begin shipping electrical control systems under the supply contract, which triggers the effectiveness of both contracts.
 Significant deviations to our business plan with regard to these factors and events, including any prolonged disruption in our revenues with our largest customers, which are important drivers to our business, could have a material adverse effect on our operating performance, financial condition, and future business prospects.
 We expect to pursue the expansion of our operations through internal growth, diversification of our customer base, and potential strategic alliances.
 See "Liquidity and Capital Resources" below for additional discussion.